-Mailing Address: D e p a rtment of Biomedical and Health Information Sciences (MC 530) Office of Graduate Programs 1919 West Taylor Street
+Office of Graduate Programs (MC 530) Biomedical and Health Information Sciences College of Applied Health Sciences University of Illinois at Chicago 1919 West Taylor Street, Room 250 AHSB Chicago, Illinois 60612-7249

-Chicago, IL 60612-7249

-Campus Location: 250 AHSB
+Campus Location: 250 AHSB Program Code: 20FS1303MSU Telephone: (866) 674-4842

-Program Code: 20FS1303MS

-E-mail: bhisgrad@uic.edu

-Web Site: http://www.bhis.uic.edu

-Director of Graduate Studies: Dr. Annette L. Valenta
+E-mail: p.rocha@healthinformatics.uic.edu Web Site: http://healthinformatics.uic.edu Director of Graduate Studies: Dr. Larry Pawola

 The Department of Biomedical and Health Information Sciences (BHIS) offers course work leading to an online Master of Science in Health Informatics.
-Health Informatics is the science of UIC evaluating, implementing, and utilizing technology to manage all information related to the patient care delivery process: clinical, financial, technological, and enterprise.
-BHIS participates in two joint degree programs, the MS in Health Informatics/MS in Nursing and the MS in Health Informatics/Doctor of Pharmacy.
-An online certificate in health informatics is available for healthcare professionals who already have a master's degree.
+Health Informatics is the science of healthcare-related information, encompassing clinical care and clinical, financial, IT, and enterprise management.
+BHIS participates in two joint-degree programs: the MS in Nursing (Administrative Studies)/MS in Health Informatics and the Doctor of Pharmacy/MS in Health Informatics.
+A postmaster's IBHE-Approved Certificate in Health Informatics is available for healthcare and IT professionals who already have a master's degree.
+A postbaccalaureate Campus Certificate in Health Informatics is available for healthcare and IT professionals who have a baccalaureate degree.
 BHIS also offers the MS in Biomedical Visualization.